All Episodes

 If they do anything and walk away from listening to this, start storing some food and water.

-If people don't think tough times are coming, believe me, they'll be just like Colonel McGregor says, they'll be on you before you know it.
+If people don't think tough times are coming, believe me, they'll be just like Colonel McGregor says they'll be on you before you know it.

-And I think that's a uh uh a critical issue.
+And I think that's a critical issue.

 I try to get this across to people.